haleyharelson/Flixster/README.md

 # Flixster
 # Project 2 - *Flixster*

-**Name of your app** shows the latest movies currently playing in theaters.
+**Flixster shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **4** hours spent in total